-University of Connecticut Health Center Board of Directors (BOD) start its agenda with Public Comments.
-The BOD shall hear brief oral presentations from members of the public who wish to express their views on issues pending before the BOD or on other issues of concern to the University of Connecticut Health Center.
+UConn Health Board of Directors (BOD) start its agenda with Public Comments.
+The BOD shall hear brief oral presentations from members of the public who wish to express their views on issues pending before the BOD or on other issues of concern to UConn Health.
 The agenda for each regular public meeting of the BOD shall allot up to thirty minutes for this purpose:

 - Requests to address the BOD shall be made to the chair's designee at least one day prior to the meeting and may begin to be made the day following the last BOD meeting.
 The actual person who intends to speak must make the request.

 - The chair of the BOD shall recognize each speaker in the order of signing up, shall request the speaker identify himself/herself, and shall ensure adherence to time limits as will permit the orderly progress of the BOD through its agenda.
 Each speaker will be allotted a time period of three minutes to speak.